From Statistics Explained

 The slow pace of recovery from the financial and economic crisis and mounting evidence of rising unemployment led the European Commission to make a set of proposals on 18 April 2012 for measures to boost jobs through a dedicated employment package.
 These proposals, among others, target the demand-side of job creation, setting out ways for EU Member States to encourage hiring by reducing taxes on labour or supporting business start-ups.
 The proposals also aim to identify economic areas with the potential for considerable job creation — such as, the green economy, health services and information and communications technology.

-In December 2012, in the face of high and still rising youth unemployment in several EU Member States, the European Commission proposed a youth employment package (COM(2012) 727 final).
-This package included several proposals, including:
+In December 2012, in the face of high and still rising youth unemployment in several EU Member States, the European Commission proposed a Youth employment package (COM(2012) 727 final).
+This package is a follow-up to the actions on youth laid out in the wider employment package and made a range of proposals, including:

-- that all young people up to the age of 25 should receive a quality offer of a job, continued education, an apprenticeship or a traineeship within four months of leaving formal education or becoming unemployed;
+- that all young people up to the age of 25 should receive a quality offer of a job, continued education, an apprenticeship or a traineeship within four months of leaving formal education or becoming unemployed (a youth guarantee);

 - a consultation of European social partners on a quality framework for traineeships to enable young people to acquire high-quality work experience under safe conditions;